nikkijuk/climate-coaching-app/README.md

 - coaching program can be written with any tool, there isn't any special authoring tools
 - coaching program can be saved to git repository and exported to devices as single jar containing whole repository content
 - git would allow versioning, but also co-operation on authoring content

+## coaching program structure: idea 1

+same as above, but not one document, but lot of markdown documents in directory structure like

+/index.md
+/modules/1/1_1_introduction.md
+/modules/1/1_2_lecture1.md
+..
+/modules/2/2_1_introduction.md
+..

+in this kind of structure each document corresponds to view in app

 ## open questions